Vicidel/lora_drone/03_drone_implementation/florian_rpi/README.md

 ## Folder description

-This folder contains the Arduino code to put the beacon in "lost" mode when the button is pressed.
-The v2 is for Micha's beacon with onboard GPS to have a ground truth.
+This folder contains the C++ code of Florian Kaufmann used on his Raspberry Pi to make the drone fly.
+Initially wanted to take inspiration from it, but decided to do again from scratch as I use ROS and he didn't.